pixelprotest/cozy-manager/README.md

 `cozy list`

-to list data size of currently local / loaded models:

-`cozy list --data`

-other commands:

-- to list all the models in the db:

-   `cozy list`

-   - you can list the ones that are currently downloaded:
+`cozy list --loaded` list the ones that are currently downloaded locally

-      `cozy list --loaded`

-   - you can list the ones that are not downloaded:
+`cozy list --unloaded` list the ones that are in the collection but _not_ downloaded

-      `cozy list --unloaded`

-   - you can list the size of the models stored locally:
+`cozy list --data` list the size of the models stored locally

-      `cozy list --data`

-- to edit the db entry for a model, this will open a command line prompt asking you what you want to edit, it will walk you through some options
+to edit the db entry for a model

 `cozy edit <id>`

-   - you can change the filename
+this will open a command line prompt asking you what you want to edit, it will walk you through some options:
-   - you can add / remove / clear tags
+- add / remove / clear tags
+- change the local filename
+- remove the model from the collection

 ### 1. Download a model